huynhminhtan/docker-wordpress-stater/README.md

 docker logs <containerid> # logs
 ```

-Then in your browser listen port 8000, edit port it up to you:
+Then in your browser listen port 8000, edit port it up to you in *docker-compose.yml*:

 ```bash
 http://localhost:8000/
 ```

-## Installation Docker
+## Install Docker

 ```bash
 # Docker